soham-aggarwal/SolarCity-WebApp/README.md

         2.4 /users/:user_id DELETE - This allows the administrator to delete the data of a specific user.
 The user is found in the database by the user's name.

 ##Done Differently
-    1. Link frontend to backend <br>
+    1. Link frontend to backend <br/>
-    2. Create a response page when a form is submitted <br>
+    2. Create a response page when a form is submitted
-    3. Added more functionalities such as search by different parameters <br>
+    3. Added more functionalities such as search by different parameters